followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTagBox/1 Configuration/onSelectAllValueChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [selectAllValueChanged](/Documentation/ApiReference/UI_Widgets/dxTagBox/Events/#selectAllValueChanged) event.
+A function that is executed when the "Select All" check box value is changed.
+Applies only if [showSelectionControls](/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#showSelectionControls) is **true**.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when the select all check box value is changed.

-Note that this event fires only if the [showSelectionControls](/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#showSelectionControls) option is set to **true**.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->